-A glass of fire cider is just what you need if winter’s woes are getting you down.
-This apple cider vinegar-based drink is said to not only boost energy but also prevent colds and the flu.
+A glass of fire cider will boost your immunity and warm you up from the inside out.
+This apple cider vinegar-based drink is said to not only to give you energy, but it may also prevent colds and the flu.
 That said, you can reap fire cider’s many benefits all year round.

 What is fire cider?